-To avoid an unwanted combined install with Python 3.7, you will need to install Thonny through pip install in Python 3.6 and NOT from the Thonny website.
-Here is how to do that:
+To avoid an unwanted combined install with Python 3.7, you will need to install Thonny using pip install in Python 3.6.
+Do NOT install anything from the Thonny website.
+Here is how to do it:

 Open a Command Prompt window.
 You find this by searching for "cmd" in the bottom search bar on Windows.